a-ws-m/markdown-cv/index.md

 __MEng, Imperial College London__, Materials Science and Engineering

 - On target for a 1st Class grade.
-- Currently working on Master's thesis: _Data-driven semiconductor screening for clean energy materials_.
+- Currently working on Master's thesis: _Interpretable machine learning for materials_.
 - Current modules include Modelling Materials with Density Functional Theory, Electroceramics, Design for Additive Manufacturing and Nanomaterials.

 ### Key Projects